What is Cayuse?

 How do I add a Senior/Key Person who is not from The University of Iowa, and whose institution is not listed on the current list of non-UI institutions in Cayuse?

-2. Alternatively, you can ask the Division of Sponsored Programs to create an accurate institutional profile for the non-UI institution, so that the institution WILL appear on the Cayuse institution list.
-This second way will take longer, but is better if you'll be submitting a detailed, rather than modular budget that includes this non-UI person and therefore requires accurate financial information about the non-UI institution:
+Ask the Division of Sponsored Programs to create an institutional profile for the non-UI institution, so that the institution will appear on the Cayuse institution list.

 • E-mail dsp@uiowa.edu, specifying the complete, "official" name and URL of the non-UI organization in question.